DCS-210/project-lizakemuntopatrick/README.md

 graphics go in your presentation, this space is for a brief summary of your project.

+Notes:
+- Goal of the analysis
+- Analyses we performed
+- Results we got
+- Suggested next steps and critique of the data collection

 ## Presentation

 Our presentation can be found [here](presentation/presentation.html).